 Energiesparen-fuer-Mieter

-Energy saving tips in your own four walls
+Energy saving tips for your home

 It is surprisingly easy for any private individual: even just a few small actions can have a big effect.
 So saving energy not only saves money, it also helps slow down climate change.
 We have compiled practical everyday tips for you that you can implement in your furnished apartment:

-Throughout the apartment
+Throughout the home

-Turn off the light
+• Switch off the light

-Multiple plug with power off button
+• Multiple plug with switch-off button

 "Did you know that when the demand for electricity is generally high and there is a simultaneous lack of renewable energy (sun or wind), it is mainly natural gas that is used to generate electricity?
 So switch on the washing machine or the dishwasher primarily when the sun is shining at midday (11 a.m. to 3 p.m.) or at night.
 With this in mind, you won't have to feel guilty if you prefer to sit in front of the TV on a sunny afternoon instead of going outside."